How to Use Robert’s Rules of Order for Meetings

 A motion is a formal proposal presented during a meeting for consideration and a vote.
 In parliamentary procedure, it serves as the primary tool to introduce topics for discussion and facilitate decision-making.

-To simplify the concept, a motion is like when you raise your hand in class to suggest an idea or ask if the group can do something together.
-It’s a way to get everyone to talk about it and then decide if they want to do it or not by majority voting.
+To simplify the concept, a motion is like raising your hand in class to suggest an idea for a class project or proposing a new employee engagement initiative to the HR team.
+It’s a way to get everyone to talk about it and then decide if they want to go ahead, table it for later, or postpone it indefinitely, all through majority voting.

 Types of motions: